Welcome to the Milton Keynes Natural History Society

 We run a full programme of weekly events.
-We meet on a Tuesday evening and hold indoor talks in the winter months and outdoor walk/nature rambles in the summer.
-These events are open to all members and you are of course welcome to come along to a few events before joining.
+In summer, we meet on a Tuesday evening for outdoor walks/nature rambles, and in the winter months for indoor talks in the Cruck Barn at Bradwell Abbey.
+These events are open to all members and you are very welcome to come along to a few events before joining.

-Please use the contact form to give us your feedback on the website and to submit articles for publication.
 We would also love to use your photos on the site.
-There is a dedicated menu called Gallery where we have included the shortlisted entries in the Ron Arnold competition and there is an album called Members Photos just waiting for your masterpieces.
+There is a dedicated menu called Gallery where we have included the shortlisted entries from past years in the annual photography competition and there is an album called Members Photos.
 We would also love to use the photos throughout the site to illustrate different aspect of wildlife in our area.

 We hope you enjoy using the Society’s website and we look forward to receiving your comments, articles and photos so that we can have a dynamic and exciting site that we can all contribute to and enjoy.

 Winter Header photos:

 Frosty morning Gayhurst © Martin Ferns